IBM/aspera-cli/docs/README.erb.md

 <%=tool%> uses mainly REST APIs to interact with Aspera applications.

-To get traces of execution, with dump of API calls, use argument : `--log-level=debug`.
+To get traces of execution, with dump of API calls, use argument: `--log-level=debug`.

 To display HTTP/S traffic set option `log_level` to `trace2`: `--log-level=trace2`.
 It will display the exact content of HTTP requests and responses.